rubinovitz/hackathon-standards/inclusion_tips.md

 * Have non-binary gender sign-ups

 * During the application process or otherwise before the event, ask your participants about any allergies they may have (e.g. to food) and accomodate them through out the event.

+* Ensure that sponsors, reporters, and other non-hackers attending the hackathon are familiar with hackathon standards.

 ## Day of the Event